gunzenroses/hotelPage/README.md

 Install dependencies
 >`npm i`

-Assemble project (without producing files) and run it on devServer on localhost:8080
+Assemble project (without producing files) and run it with devServer on localhost:8080
 >`npm run dev`

-Build project files in `/dist` folder
+Assemble project files to the `/dist` folder
 >`npm run build`

 ## Links to pages